learn-co-curriculum/dsc-pca-numpy-lab/README.md

 ## Introduction

-Now that you have high level overview of PCA as well as some of the details in the algorithm itself, its time to practice implementing PCA on your own using the NumPy package.
+Now that you have a high level overview of PCA as well as some of the details of the algorithm itself, its time to practice implementing PCA on your own using the NumPy package.

 ## Objectives